Y-O-S-H/1_Food/README.md

 ###Concerns

 		Q: What am I supposed to do with the above information?
-		A: Before we get fancy and start asking questions before we've evern started, let's just get you fed and happy first.
+		A: Before we get fancy and start asking questions before we've even started, let's just get you fed first.

 		Q: What if I can't/don't eat one (or more) of the above daily; or eat too much?